GNOME/gnome-builder/doc/contributing/writingdocs.rst

 Creating a Patch
 ================

-First off, if you have not configured git to include your full name and email, do so like:
+First off, if you have not configured git to include your full name and email, type the following in a terminal:

 .. code-block:: bash